nestjs/docs.nestjs.com/content/security/csrf.md

 app.register(fastifyCsrf);
 ```

-> warning **Warning** As explained on the [`fastify-csrf` docs](https://github.com/fastify/fastify-csrf#usage), this plugin requires some storage plugin to be initialized first.
+> warning **Warning** As explained in the `fastify-csrf` docs [here](https://github.com/fastify/fastify-csrf#usage), this plugin requires a storage plugin to be initialized first.
 Please, see that documentation for further instructions.